Handling iOS push notifications

 Setup Knock:

-Step 2: Override Push Notification Registration Methods#
+Step 2: Override Push Notification Registration Methods

-method to prevent the KnockAppDelegate
+#Override the application(_:didRegisterForRemoteNotificationsWithDeviceToken:) method to prevent the KnockAppDelegate from handling this automatically:

-Step 3: Implement #Extend your AppDelegate
+Step 3: Implement MessagingDelegate

-to conform to MessagingDelegate
+#Extend your AppDelegate to conform to MessagingDelegate and implement the messaging(_:didReceiveRegistrationToken:) method:

-Full Example#
+Full Example

-implementation with FCM support:
+#Here's the complete AppDelegate implementation with FCM support: